Access4all/adg/pages/knowledge/aria/bad-practices/README.md

 If you are really curious and want to learn more about this, skip ahead and read [Labelling elements using aria-label and aria-labelledby](/examples/sensible-aria-usage/label-labelledby).

 While this certainly is an improvement over offering no label at all, it is not the technique of choice.
-This is du to several reasons, some very obvious ones outlined here:
+This is due to several reasons, some very obvious ones outlined here:

 - First of all, ARIA labels are only visible to screen readers.
     - But a text browser (unable to display background images) would still not be able to convey a link label to the user.